 Mathematics is one of the most original products of the human mind.
 It has many important applications in science, engineering, and statistics, but mathematics is also an important field of study for its own sake.
 Throughout history, each culture has developed its own mathematics to solve its problems.
 Today there is an internationally accepted mathematics that is studied and used across the world.
 With our increasing need for information and technology, mathematics will play an even more important role in most occupations and fields of study.
 It will also continue to be a critical topic in the history of ideas, documenting fundamental modes of human thought.

 Why Take Math and Statistics?

-If you are registered for Math 1102 (Precalculus I) or Math 1113 (Introductory Calculus I) you must take the math placement test regardless of the math you took in high school.
+If you are registered for Math 1102 (Precalculus I), Math 1113 (Introductory Calculus I) and/or MATH 2500 (Statistical Modeling and Data Analysis) you must take the math placement test regardless of the math you took in high school.
 The only exceptions to this are:

 - If you have an appropriate Mathematics credit from another university

-- If you have already completed Math 0020 (College Algebra) if registered for Precalculus or Math 1102 (Precaluclus) if registered for Introductory Calculus
+- If you have already completed Math 1103 (Precalculus II) if registered for Introductory Calculus

 If you have any questions regarding the placement test, or if you are not available during the testing times, please contact the department at MSVUMath@msvu.ca